SolaceLabs/logstash-input-solace/README.md

 - `solace-reply-to`: (optional) if the message's reply-to is configured
 - `solace-correlation-id`: (optional) if the message's Correlation ID is configured
 - `solace-sequence-number`: (optional) if the message's Long sequence number is set
+- `solace-expiration`: (optional) if the message's Long expiration > 0
+- `solace-class-of-service`: a USER COS value of 1, 2, or 3; default value for published messages is 1

 In addition, `@timestamp` the Logstash event's timestamp will be updated with `msg.getSenderTimestamp()` if populated.